zdszx/UE4InputHook/README.md

 ## **1.1 The basic idea of this project**

 ![image](https://user-images.githubusercontent.com/43289834/155071798-c8c586ff-650e-41c0-be65-13248d2e7db2.png)

-The main idea of dll is to find the similar structure in UnrealEngine and hook the DeferMessage relating function.
+The main idea of dll is to find the similar structure in UnrealEngine and hook the DispatchMessage relating function.
 ```
 void mainloop() {
     MSG msg;